STRENGTH AND HONOR

 “Please let go.
 I want to leave.”

 The bald-headed man squeezed her arm harder, shook her firmly.
-“Bitch, you always wanna leave,” he said.
+“You'll leave when I say, bitch.” he said.

 Then the woman looked up and past him, eyes widening.

 The bald-headed man felt a firm tap on his shoulder, rose and turned just as an immense blow slammed his jaw, hurling him backward over the barstool.
-He saw stars, and lay upon the floor in a crumpled heap.
+He lay upon the floor in a crumpled heap.

 The pale young woman stood aghast and amazed.
-“He’s out cold!” she said.
+“He’s...he's out cold!” she said.

 “You’re welcome,” said Dusty.